SlangLabs/slang_android_retail_demo_app/README.md

 - Ability to cancel orders.

 This app has been integrated with the SlangRetailAssistant :
-- It supports Search, Order Managament and Navigation User Journey.
+- It supports Search, Order Managament and Navigation User Journies.

 Please, replace the `<APIKey>` and `<AssistantID>` in the following location :
 `app/build.gradle`